inyukwo1/qgm_decoder/README.md

 #### Testing

 * Run `eval.py` to evaluate the model
 * .result files will be generated for your analysis.
+* For down sizing schema set argument use_down_schema=True

 ##### Arguments